 The original BPR played a direct role in the 2011 update of the ANSI/NIST-ITL standard.
 The modality-specific acquisition profiles for fingerprint and iris of the BPR were directly incorporated into the standard.

 Although closely tied to the ANSI/NIST-ITL standard in content, this is a separate document and may be used independently of the standard.

-‘Shall’ appears in places where thestandard’s discussed.I
+Although Best Practice Recommendations typically only use ‘should’ (as a recommendation), ‘shall’ appears several times in this document.
+‘Shall’ appears in places where the ANSI/NIST-ITL standard’s transmission format is discussed.
+It is necessary to follow the requirements of that standard in order to be conformant to it.

 This revision modifies the acquisition profiles and adds some new ones, which are also reflected in the 2015 Update to the ANSI/NIST-ITL standard.